tanerochris/ping-react/_site/index.md

     import PaymentModal from '../components/partials/modals/paymentModal';
     ...
 ```
-Below the <table> closing tag, add the PaymentModal component.
+Below the <table /> closing tag, add the PaymentModal component.

 ```markdown
     <PaymentModal ref={paymentModalRef} {...{currency, paymentUrl, quota: topUpQuota}} />
 ```
-Note the ref attribute, in react you will create a reference only on a native HTML tag, since the modal we are targetting is instead found in the PaymentModal componenent we will forward the reference to the div element present on the PaymentModal component.
+Note to manipulate HTML DOM, you assign the ref attribute to a native HTML tag, since the modal we are targetting is instead found in the PaymentModal component, we will forward the reference to the div element present on the PaymentModal component.
 You should notice on the PaymentModal component is wrapped in React.forwardRef call.
 This also allows us to control the child DOM from the parent component as can be seen in the body of the _openPaymentModal_ function in _Transactions_ Page Component.
+You also use refs when you want to store a value which does not force rendering of the page when updated.

 <img src="./images/paymentWidget.PNG" style="display: block; margin: auto;" />